andres-fr/emokine/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7821844.svg)](https://doi.org/10.5281/zenodo.7821844)

-This repository was developed for the curation of the [EmokineDataset](https://zenodo.org/record/7821844) dataset, but it can be used to curate further datasets of similar characteristics.
+This repository was developed for the curation of the [EmokineDataset](https://zenodo.org/record/7821844) pilot dataset, but it can be used to curate further datasets of similar characteristics.
 If you use our work, please consider citing us!

 ```
 @misc{emokine,
-      title={{EMOKINE}: A Kinematic Dataset and Computational Framework for scaling up the Creation of Highly Controlled Emotional Full-Body Movement Datasets,
+      title={{EMOKINE}: A Software Package and Computational Framework for Scaling Up the Creation of Highly Controlled Emotional Full-Body Movement Datasets,
       author="Christensen, Julia F. and Fernandez, Andres and Smith, Rebecca and Michalareas, Georgios and Yazdi, Sina H. N. and Farahi, Fahima and Schmidt, Eva-Madeleine and Bahmanian, Nasimeh and Roig, Gemma",
-      year={2023},
+      year={2024},
 }
 ```

 The rest of this document provides instructions to reproduce the following actions: